 When a list of LDAP URLs is specified, both failover and load balancing are enabled by default.
 The oracle.net.ldap\loadbalance connection property can be used to disable load balancing, and the oracle.net.ldap\failover connection property can be used to disable failover.

-An example, which uses failover, but with client-side load balancing disabled, is as follows:
+The following example shows failover with client-side load balancing disabled: